 The members of the Department of Classic Archaeology focus their research on the following main topics: “Culture along the Bulgarian Black Sea in the 6th c.
 BC – the early 7th c.
 AD”, “Thrace in the 2nd c.
 BC – the 1st c.
 AD”, “Roman Provincial Culture on the Bulgarian Territories (the 1st – the 3rd centuries)”, “The Lower Danubian Limes (the 1st – the early 7th centuries)”, “Material Culture of the Bulgarian Territories in the Early Byzantine Period (the 4th – the early 7th centuries)”.

-The Department of Classical Archaeology of the National Institute of Archaeology with Museum of the Bulgarian Academy of Sciences comprises 15 scholars covering all the levels of development of the academic staff – professors, ass. professors, chief assistants, assistants and specialists.
+The Department of Classical Archaeology of the National Archaeological Institute with Museum of the Bulgarian Academy of Sciences comprises 15 scholars covering all the levels of development of the academic staff – professors, ass. professors, chief assistants, assistants and specialists.
 The department also promotes 7 doctorants.

 In the course of recent years the academic staff of the department develops research programmes concentrated on five macro-projects.
 These priorities of the Department of Classical Archaeology outline the major directions of all academic activities of the Classical Archaeology on the territory of Bulgaria.